 Remember, Illinois is home to the Pope & Young's top typical whitetail deer.
 Mel Johnson's 204 4/8-inch monster that has stood on top of the P&Y record books for over 50 years.
 Oh, and don't forget, last year Luke Brewster shot a 327 2/8 monster non-typical with his bow in Edgar County.
 This buck is now the biggest ever shot by a hunter and the third biggest ever behind two bucks that were found dead.

 Really, do you need anymore proof that Illinois is one of the best states for bowhunting whitetails?

 Another hidden gem; more and more bowhunters are discovering the Magnolia State's trophy buck potential since they implemented QDM rules.
 Just ask someone like Earl Stubblefield.
-Three years ago, he downed a massive 179 1/8-inch buck here that was about as close to perfect as one can get.
+He downed a massive 179 1/8-inch white-tailed deer there that was about as close to perfect as one can get.
 The deer only had 1 6/8 inches of deductions!

 The state has around 1.5 million acres of public hunting land for out-of-state bowhunters to try their luck at a similar monster.

 The Show Me State has proven time and again that it is home to some huge whitetails.
 The biggest non-typical ever, the 333-inch "Missouri Monarch," was found dead here.
 No wonder so many travel from so far to deer hunt there.

 There are plenty of hunting options in Missouri public land.
 There are also tons of private land options if you're looking to hire an outfitter to put you on the big bucks.